allenai/dolma3/datasets/dolmino2/verifiable/README.md

 - Parameter Generator.
 A Python program that samples valid instance parameters based on user-defined constraints, such as scale or structure.
 - Output Verifier.
 A Python program that evaluates the model’s output, checking whether or not the output is correct.

+Using these three components, we generate a large-scale set of verifiable problems.

 #### Reasoning and Answer Generation

-For each generated, we generated reasoning traces along with the final answer using GPT-4.1 and o4-mini with high reasoning level.
+For each generated problem, we generated reasoning traces along with the final answer using GPT-4.1 and o4-mini with high reasoning level.
 Reasoning and answers were generated using two prompting methods: *simple prompting* (provided in `response_generation_prompts/simple_prompting.txt`), and *priming with meta reasoning strategies* (provided in `response_generation_prompts/priming_w_meta_reasoning_prompting.txt`).

 Finally, we entirely removed `<think> </think>` tags, and replaced `<answer> </answer>` with just `Answer: …`.